The Samsung Galaxy Watch Active is one heck of a smartwatch. It’s so good it’s one of our early contenders for the best smartwatch of 2019.

-PPG is light-based optical technology that uses flashing LEDs.
-Samsung have used it before on the Galaxy S9 which has a rear-facing sensor.
+PPG is a light-based optical technology that uses flashing LEDs.
+Samsung has used it before on the Galaxy S9 which has a rear-facing sensor.

 The accuracy of PPG technology is fine, but devices do need calibrating with an accurate blood pressure reading first.
 This means you should get a blood pressure reading from a doctor to calibrate your Galaxy Watch Active with.
 Calibration is essential so the Galaxy Watch Active knows when your blood pressure goes up or down.
 Without this calibration, it won’t have a scale to work against so the results will be worthless.

 Blood pressure reading accuracy is another matter entirely though and PPG can only measure changes in blood pressure.
 Also, the thickness of one’s skin or tissue can affect the accuracy of readings.
 And so while the Galaxy Watch Active’s blood pressure feature is nice to have, it is not a replacement for a traditional blood pressure reading.

 Why blood pressure?

 Blood pressure readings are one of the next stages for health metrics on smartwatches.
 We already have accurate heart-rate tracking, and the Galaxy Watch Active has one of the best heart-rate trackers we have seen.
 Other smartwatches, such as the Apple Watch, are capable of taking an electrocardiogram which is a simple test that can be used to check your heart’s rhythm and electrical activity.